 But if you want to learn to sketch, that’s great!
 There are lots of ways to learn to draw—and the best one I know is to just get out there and try it.
 And try some more.
 And keep trying.
 Just draw and draw and draw—don’t worry about it being “good,” just worry about finding time to do it.
 Drawing is something that takes time to master, but the practicing is the fun part.
 Before you know it, you’ll have racked up a lot of time and more than a little expertise.

 Private sessions/tutorials/critiques/consulting are a little less rare than classes, but I get way more requests for them than I can possibly say yes to.
 If you’re interested in scheduling a formal one-on-one session at an hourly consulting rate, please feel free to contact me.

-Public speaking, however, is something I do fairly often.
+Public speaking, however, is something I do frequently.
 I’ve done lots of artist talks and panel discussions (both as moderator and panelist), and Jessica Spring and I have spoken about our Dead Feminists around the country.
 Most of my speaking engagements are open to the public and free to attendees.
 You can always find information about both past and upcoming talks on the events page—or if you’re interested in organizing a speaking engagement, drop me a line.